bestia-dev/password_security_recovery/README.md

 This short code is time limited and after a minute or so, you cannot reuse it.
 But sometimes you loose your phone, or it breaks, or malfunction or is stolen, or falls in the water,...

-## Password recovery

-Most of the "second class" passwords are super easy to recover if we forget them.
-Usually there is a button "forgot password".
-By clicking on it, the web site sends a recovery link to you email.
-Click on it and you can assign a new password.
-Easy and fast.
-The security assumption is that your email is not compromised by a hacker.

-But there are some places you cannot do that because they are too damn important.
-If you forget the password to your bank account you should probably go personally to the bank to recover it.
-If you forget the password to your encrypted vault there is no way to recover it.
-Nobody can help you.
-Some password managers have also no way to recover a forgotten master password.
-If you forget you cannot use it anymore.

-This is good, because recovering these passwords is extremely dangerous.
-These are "first class" passwords.
-But also forgetting the password is very dangerous.
-You loose everything!
-Take notice!
-Errors are not tolerated here.

 ## 2FA recovery